 Relying on informal agreements with your ex-spouse about relocation can backfire.
 While a verbal agreement may seem convenient, it lacks the legal protection needed to ensure compliance.

 Imagine you agree with your co-parent to move outside the restricted area, only to have them contest the agreement later.
 Without a court-approved modification, you risk violating the custody order, leading to enforcement actions.
-Always formalise agreements through the legal system to avoid complications.
+Always formalize agreements through the legal system to avoid complications.

 Planning for a Smooth Transition